Sinus infection

 • Avoid kissing or sharing food and drinks with people who have recently had a cold.

-Should I see a doctor?
+When should you see a doctor?

 • If your child has red or swollen eye-lids or cheeks, this could indicate a more serious infection.
 If this happens, they should see a doctor immediately.